coolacid/docker-misp/README.md

 -   Profit

 ### Using the image for development

+Pull the entire repository, you can build the images using `docker-compose -f docker-compose.yml -f build-docker-compose.yml build`

 Once you have the docker container up you can access the container by running `docker-compose exec misp /bin/bash`.
 This will provide you with a root shell.
 You can use `apt update` and then install any tools you wish to use.